-The inclusion in the lease of a provision described in subdivision (e), which gives the landlord's election to consent to a transfer or to terminate the tenant's right to possession, does not preclude the landlord's use of the remedy provided in Section 1951.4, so long as the landlord does not exercise the election to terminate the right to possession.
+The inclusion in the lease of a provision described in subdivision (d), which gives the landlord an election to consent to a transfer or to terminate the tenant's right to possession, does not preclude the landlord's use of the remedy provided in Section 1951.4, so long as the landlord does not exercise the election to terminate the right to possession.
 See Section 1951.4 and Comment thereto.

-§ 1995.070.
+§ 1995,250.
 Implied standard for landlord's consent

-1995.070. (a) If a restriction on transfer of the tenant's interest in a lease requires the landlord's consent for transfer but provides no standard for giving or withholding consent, the restriction on transfer shall be construed to include an implied standard that the landlord's consent may not be unreasonably withheld.
+1995.250. (a) If a restriction on transfer of the tenant's interest in a lease requires the landlord's consent for transfer but provides no standard for giving or withholding consent, the restriction on transfer shall be construed to include an implied standard that the landlord's consent may not be unreasonably withheld.
 Whether the landlord's consent has been unreasonably withheld in a particular case is a question of fact on which the tenant has the burden of proof.
-The tenant may satisfy the burden of proof by showing that the landlord has not acted reasonably in stating a reasonable objection to the transfer in response to a request for consent.
+The tenant may satisfy the burden of proof by showing that, in response to the tenant's written request for a statement of reasons for withholding consent, the landlord has not stated in writing a reasonable objection to the transfer or has not acted reasonably in stating in writing a reasonable objection to the transfer.

 - (b) The Legislature finds and declares: - (1) It is the public policy of the state and fundamental to the commerce and economic development of the state to enable and facilitate freedom of contract by the parties to commercial real property leases. - (2) The parties to commercial real property leases must be able to negotiate and conduct their affairs in reasonable reliance on the rights and protections given them under the laws of the state. - (3) Until the case of Kendall v.
 Ernest Pestana, Inc., 40 Cal.
 3d 488, 220 Cal.
 Rptr.
 818, 709 P.2d 837 (1985), the parties to commercial real property leases could reasonably rely on the law of the state to provide that if a lease restriction requires the landlord's consent for transfer of the tenant's interest in the lease but provides no standard for giving or withholding consent, the landlord's consent may be unreasonably withheld. - (4) The Kendall case reversed the law on which parties to commercial real property leases executed before December 5, 1985, the date of the Kendall case, could reasonably rely, thereby frustrating the expectations of the parties, with the result of impairing commerce and economic development. - (5) For these reasons, the Legislature declares the law as follows.
-Subdivision (a) of this section applies to a lease executed on or after December 5, 1985.
-If a lease executed before December 5, 1985, includes a restriction that requires the landlord's consent for the tenant's transfer but provides no standard for giving or withholding consent, the landlord's consent may be unreasonably withheld.
-For purposes of this paragraph, if the terms of a lease are fixed by an option or other agreement, the lease is deemed to be executed on the date of execution of the option or other agreement.
+Subdivision (a) of this section applies to a restriction on transfer executed on or after December 5, 1985.
+If a restriction on transfer executed before December 5, 1985, requires the landlord's consent for the tenant's transfer but provides no standard for giving or withholding consent, the landlord's consent may be unreasonably withheld, except that in an action concerning the restriction commenced before the operative date of this section, the law applicable at the time of trial of the action governs.
+For purposes of this paragraph, if the terms of a restriction on transfer are fixed by an option or other agreement, the restriction on transfer is deemed to be executed on the date of execution of the option or other agreement.

 Comment.
-Section 1995.070 codifies the rule of Kendall v.
+Section 1995.250 codifies the rule of Kendall v.
 Ernest Pestana, Inc., 40 Cal.
 3d 488, 709 P. 2d 837, 220 Cal.
 Rptr.
 818 (1985), and limits its retroactive application.